Emperor Kōkaku

 Major events in Kōkaku's life included an ongoing famine that affected Japan early into his rule.
 The response he gave during the time was welcomed by the people, and helped to undermine the shōgun's authority.
 The Kansei Reforms came afterwards as a way for the shōgun to cure a range of perceived problems which had developed in the mid-18th century but was met with partial success.

 A member of a cadet branch of the Imperial Family, Kōkaku is the founder of the dynastic imperial branch which currently sits on the throne.
 Kōkaku had one spouse during his lifetime, and six concubines who gave birth to 16 children.
-Only one son, Prince Ayahito, survived into adulthood and eventually became the next Emperor.
-Genealogically, Kōkaku is the lineal ancestor of all the succeeding Emperors up to the current Emperor, Naruhito.
+Only one son, Prince Ayahito, survived into adulthood and eventually became the next emperor.
+Genealogically, Kōkaku is the lineal ancestor of all the succeeding emperors up to the current emperor, Naruhito.

 Events of Kōkaku's life

 Early life

 Before Kōkaku's accession to the Chrysanthemum Throne, his personal name (imina) was Morohito (師仁).
-He was the sixth son of Imperial Prince Kan'in Sukehito (閑院宮典仁, 1733–1794) the second Prince Kan'in of the Kan'in-no-miya imperial collateral branch.
+He was the sixth son of Sukehito, Prince Kan'in, the second Prince Kan'in of the Kan'in-no-miya imperial collateral branch.
 As a younger son of a cadet branch, the Kan'in house, it was originally expected that Morohito would go into the priesthood at the Shugoin Temple.
 The situation changed in 1779 in the form of a problem as Emperor Go-Momozono was dying without an heir to the throne.
-In order to avoid a dynastic interregnum, the now-retired Empress Go-Sakuramachi and the Emperor's chief adviser encouraged Go-Momozono to hastily adopt Prince Morohito.
+In order to avoid a dynastic interregnum, the now-retired empress Go-Sakuramachi and the emperor's chief adviser encouraged Go-Momozono to hastily adopt Prince Morohito.
 The adopted prince was the Emperor's second cousin once removed in the biological male line.
-Go-Momozono died on 16 December 1779, and a year later Morohito acceded to the throne at age eight.
+Go-Momozono died on 16 December 1779, and a year later Morohito acceded to the throne at age nine.